PersuasionBack to Course Guide

 - Identifying the characteristics of manipulators.

-- Using technological skills to research persuasive material.
+- Using information literacy skills to research persuasive material.